Lum0s36/EFT-DMA-Radar/README.md

 - Don't have a file with pre set Lootfilters and Watchlist?
 There's one in Master

 ##  Common Issues ⚠️

-### ESP and Aimview Head Circles are not handled (and are not code-wise) part of the skeleton and don't scale like you'd expect them to.
-Work in progress 🛠

 ### DX Overlay/D3DX Errors ("DX overlay init failed", "ESP DX init failed: System.DllNotFoundException: Unable to load DLL 'd3dx943.dll'...")